-ONEIDA COUNTY RESIDENTS CAN NOW HAVE THEIR SOIL pH TESTED IN OUR LOCAL LAB IN ORISKANY.
-WE WILL ACCEPT UP TO 3 SAMPLES AND THERE IS NO CHARGE.
-SOMEONE WILL PROCESS THE SAMPLES ON MONDAYS AND THURSDAYS.
+ONEIDA COUNTY RESIDENTS.
+HAVE YOUR SOIL pH TESTED IN OUR LOCAL LAB IN ORISKANY.
+WE ACCEPT UP TO 3 SAMPLES AND THERE IS NO CHARGE.
 LEAVE 1/4 CUP OF DRY SOIL PER SAMPLE IN A BAGGIE WITH YOUR NAME ON IT IN THE BIN MARKED pH TESTS ONLY IN FRONT OF OUR BUILDING AT 121 SECOND STREET IN ORISKANY.
 YOU MUST FILL OUT THE TOP OF THE FORM THAT IS IN THE BOTTOM OF THE BOX (ONE FOR EACH SAMPLE LEFT) A CLEARLY PRINTED EMAIL CAN BE ADDED TO EXPEDITE YOUR SAMPLE RESULTS.

 If you are interested in more extensive testing you can handle your own pH AND NUTRIENT TESTING THROUGH THE MAIL.
 Here is the form you fill out, print it out, fill it out, then ship 1 pint of dry soil with this form to the address on the form Homeowner Soil Test Form